sleepymalc/mode/README.md

 ## Known Issues

-macOS doesn't like full-screen mode, at least in some degrees.
-I have `Google Chrome` opened all the time in full-screen mode, and there's no *stable* way to change your current focus to that opened full-screen chrome instance.
-I have tried to do this by using both command line (`open -a /Applications/Google\ Chrome.app` and 'open -a 'Google') and [Shortcuts](https://support.apple.com/guide/shortcuts-mac/intro-to-shortcuts-apdf22b0444c/mac), but none of them works.
-It seems to be a macOS issue, but I think maybe they'll fix it within [Shortcuts](https://support.apple.com/guide/shortcuts-mac/intro-to-shortcuts-apdf22b0444c/mac), so I just leave it (the `Open Chrome` [Shortcuts](https://support.apple.com/guide/shortcuts-mac/intro-to-shortcuts-apdf22b0444c/mac) in the workflow at the very end) there though they currently do nothing.

-If you don't use full-screen mode, add Chrome into your **Launch Apps list** is enough.
+### Chrome Windows Management

+I have two `Google Chrome` instances opened all the time with different profiles.
+Sadly, there's no *stable* way to change your current focus to the desired one while hiding another.
+Firstly, when hiding a particular windows, macOS just help you hide **all** the windows of that app.
+Even worse, open a particular profile with command line (`open -a 'Google Chrome' --args --profile-directory="default"`) doesn't work properly neither: it'll just bring all the chrome windows to the front.
+And even worse, it won't even put your focus on a particular profile.
+But I find out that by putting a particular windows to the **full-screen** mode, one can hide a non full-screen window individually, which may help.
+But for now, I can't find a neat way to do it properly.

+### First Launch

+You might notice that when you first launch this workflow, a notification indicates that ther's a bug is **expected**: Since I create a variable file to keep track of the mode you're now in, and if you haven't manually create it, it can't find that file hence fail to read anything.
+But don't worry, if the file do not exist, macOS will create for you automatically, so after the frist launch, everything should be fine and work properly.